garrettgsb/errors-and-promises/README.md

 It almost goes without saying that the flow goes line-by-line, in source order.
 But some code, by nature, can't be written in this way:

-A web server, for example, can't respond to an HTTP request at runtime-- It can only respond when the request is made.
+A web server, for example, can't respond to an HTTP request at initial runtime-- It can only respond when the request is made.

 Similarly, a user interface can't (or, at least, shouldn't) submit a form when the app first loads-- It should only do so in response to input from the user.